utkdigitalinitiatives/tei-migration/README.md

 See [DIT-1134](https://jira.lib.utk.edu/browse/DIT-1134).

 I'm going to roll with the J. G. M. Ramsey Papers (MS.0253).
 It's a medium-sized collection made up of relatively simple/straight-forward transcription.
-See the sample data in [trial-coll](./trial-coll).
+See the sample data in [data](./data).

 No TIFFs included in this repository.

 ### Test Data Errata ###

+* The test data in [data](./data) needs to have the `<?xml-model href="..."?>` URIs updated to the latest version of our TEI Lite schema.